 Famous Backers

-Bitcoin has taken the world by storm over the past five years or so, and unsurprisingly, the currency has a lot of famous backers.
+Bitcoin has taken the world by storm over the past several years, and unsurprisingly, the currency has a lot of famous backers.

 Tesla and SpaceX CEO Elon Musk has invested heavily in Bitcoin, with Tesla even accepting the currency as a payment method for a while.
 However, Tesla stopped facilitating Bitcoin payments due to the perceived environmental impact.
 But Musk has since said that Tesla will “most likely” reintroduce accepting these types of payments.